-Watch my estate planning segment on Your Life Arizona to get to know me and to learn what documents estate planning includes, who should think about estate planning, what is defined by estate planning, the difference between a will and a trust, and the reasons why people put off estate planning.
+Watch my estate planning segment on Your Life Arizona to get to know me and to learn what documents estate planning includes, who should think about estate planning, the difference between a will and a trust, and the reasons why people put off estate planning.
 (Broadcast on 1-11-19.)

 NOT YOUR TYPICAL ATTORNEY

 Whether it’s estate planning, business planning, or probate, I will help you sort through the legal issues that can affect your future.
 I value personal, affordable, and comprehensive service, and I spend as much time as necessary with every one of my clients, making sure they clearly understand each document and that those documents fully reflect their wishes.
 I’m also upfront about the pricing for my services so planning for your future can be affordable.
 And I offer a 15% discount to educators.
 In short, I’m not your typical attorney!

 My firm is founded on 4 principles:

 Clients should never feel like a number, a transaction, or a project.
 Each individual and family situation is unique, which is why I will give you a custom-tailored plan that will achieve each objective and address every concern.